myTerminal/software-speedruns/programming-languages/cl/README.md

     (member 3 '(1 2 3 4)) ; Returns the rest of the list from the point of a match

+Remove duplicate elements

+    (remove-duplicates '(1 2 2 3)) ; Returns a list of unique items
+    (remove-duplicates '(1 2 3 3) :test #'equal) ; Determines duplicates based on the test function

 To retrieve the first occurrence of a pattern in a list

     (find-if #'evenp '(1 2 3 4)) ; Returns "2" as the first even number in the list